kdqemre/ml-zoomcamp-capstone-1/Readme.md

 The trained algorithm needs a fast foods image as an input.
 Remember Input data also needs preprocessing .
 -	If you want to use the project locally, load and use the pre-trained model file.

-The trained model needs a water pump’s features as an input
+The trained model needs an image as an input
 -	If you want to tune the model and use different algorithms you can use train.py script
 -	In the project's notebook you can see pre-processing and modelling.
 -	If you want to use the model as a web service, you can use predict.py script.
 You should send a post request as an input and have to be json file.